umangm/ziptrack/README.md

 ## Usage

 In order to use ZipTrack, you need traces.
 We use [RVPredict](https://runtimeverification.com/predict/)'s logger functionality for this.
+**Update** - One should use [this](https://uofi.box.com/v/rvpredict) version of RVPredict for logging traces.

 We then compress these traces as SLPs, using [Sequitur](https://github.com/craignm/sequitur).
 These compressed traces can then be analyzed by ZipTrack.